albertchen-okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/getting_started/rate-limits/index.md

 | **Authenticate the same user:**<br>`/api/v1/authn`                | 4 per second               |
 | **Generate or refresh an OAuth 2.0 token:**<br>`/oauth2/v1/token` | 4 per second               |

-### Okta Rate Limits for All Other Endpoints
+### Okta Rate Limits for Other Endpoints

-Finally, for all endpoints not listed in the tables above, the API rate limit is a combined rate limit:
+Finally, for most endpoints not listed in the tables above, the API rate limit is a combined rate limit:

 | Developer (free) | Developer (paid) | One App    | Enterprise | Workforce Identity |
 | ---------------- | ---------------- | ---------- | ---------- | ------------------ |